 What Is WebVTT?

 WebVTT (Web Video Text Tracks Format) is a text-based subtitle format used to add timed text tracks to videos.
-It is the official format supported by HTML5 through the <track>
+It is the official format supported by HTML5 through the <track> element, allowing you to add:

 - Subtitles (translated speech)